neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 And you can try to put yourself in the shoes of anyone looking at these sorts of events through their eyes, hearing the sounds, smelling the smells.

-One of the things Dan Stone says in his book is that you sometimes have to shrink this down to a level where we're talking about an individual experience of just one of the people in the story.
+One of the things Dan Stone says in his book[^1] is that you sometimes have to shrink this down to a level where we're talking about an individual experience of just one of the people in the story.

 I often look at the pictures of the people who were killed by the communist Khmer Rouge government in Cambodia, and those people, the Khmer Rouge took photographs of their victims before they killed them.